milaandahiya/Omniverse-Research/README.md

 ## Getting started with Omniverse

 Download Omniverse from here: https://www.nvidia.com/en-us/omniverse/download/.
-Once you have Omniverse running, go to the exchange tab and install the Code app (the Isaac Sim app also contains the Script Editor but has more robotics features, so I've found it easier to deal with Code).
+Once you have the Omniverse launcher running, go to the exchange tab and install the Code app (the Isaac Sim app also contains the Script Editor but has more robotics-related features, so I've found it easier to deal with Code).

 Pixar's Universal Scene Description (USD) is the primary scene descriptor used by Nvidia Omniverse.
 Any programs that can export in USD should be able to import into Omniverse.
 The dancing alien stage I use is provided as `alien.usd`.